-In Mediations, David combines facilitative with evaluative (and transformative) techniques to help counsel and the parties resolve disputes, digging in deeply to learn the case, treating counsel and the parties with the utmost respect, searching for solutions based on carefully listening to and probing the parties and aided by many years of experience.
+A Chambers USA nationally ranked mediator, David digs in to learn cases the way he did as a major case litigator, and combines facilitative with evaluative (and transformative) techniques to help counsel and the parties resolve disputes, treating counsel and the parties with the utmost respect, searching for solutions based on carefully listening to and probing the parties and aided by many years of experience.
+As a result, he successfully settles most of his cases.

-David’s specialized expertise includes complex commercial litigation, insurance coverage disputes, insurer insolvency, securities, corporate governance, product liability and mass torts, contract and fraud claims.
-In his 39-plus years of law practice and service as a neutral, he has had extensive experience across a variety of industries, including the financial services and insurance industries, beer, spirits and wine industries, automobile and motorcycle industries and the pharmaceutical industry.
+David’s specialized expertise includes complex commercial and tort litigation of every sort, mergers and acquisitions, joint ventures, contract and fraud claims of every variety, accounting and law firm disputes, insurance disputes, trademark, trade name, patent and other IP cases, securities, executive employment, supplier-distributor, product liability and mass torts claims.
+In his 39-plus years of law practice and service as a neutral, he has had extensive experience across a variety of industries, including the financial services and insurance industries, private equity, pharmaceuticals, alcohol, food and beverage, accounting and law firms, and automobile and motorcycle industries .

 In Arbitrations, David treats all participants with respect, thoroughly learns his cases and is a good listener.
-Here as well, he applies his wealth of experience as a litigator, law professor and neutral under the relevant arbitration rules, applicable law and facts.
+Here as well, he applies his wealth of experience as a prior litigator and now long-time neutral under the relevant arbitration rules, applicable law and facts.

 In Arbitrations, David treats all participants with respect, thoroughly learns his cases and is a good listener.
-Here as well, he applies his wealth of experience as a litigator, law professor and neutral under the relevant arbitration rules, applicable law and facts.
+Here as well, he applies his wealth of experience as a prior litigator and now long-time neutral under the relevant arbitration rules, applicable law and facts.

-The same approach applies to the Special Master role, where he is available to resolve e-discovery, privilege and other disputes and to help settle large scale litigation.
-For example, as a discovery Special Master, he can help the parties resolve disputes over privileged documents without, in most cases, the trial judge ever having to re
+The same approaches apply to David's Special Master role, where he is available to resolve discovery, privilege and other disputes and to help settle large scale litigation.
+For example, as a discovery Special Master, he can help the parties resolve disputes over privileged documents without, in most cases, the trial judge ever having to

-The same approach applies to the Special Master role, where he is available to resolve e-discovery, privilege and other disputes and to help settle large scale litigation.
+The same approaches apply to David's Special Master role, where he is available to resolve discovery, privilege and other disputes and to help settle large scale litigation.
 For example, as a discovery Special Master, he can help the parties resolve disputes over privileged documents without, in most cases, the trial judge ever having to review the subject documents.
 This removes burden from the trial judge while also insulating the judge from exposure to the substance of privileged documents.
 Similarly, David can work with the parties through the details of resolving e-discovery and other discovery issues that would take many hours that the presiding Judge simply does not have readily available.

-And, of course, David can be available when asked to assist the parties in settling their dispute.
+David has also been appointed, at the consent of the parties, to assist the parties in settling their dispute.

 Whether its Mediation, Arbitration or retaining a Special Master, alternative dispute resolution is, or at least should be, all about the parties themselves exercising greater control over the resolution of their dispute, the mechanics and costs, and its outcome.
 You drive the bus.